 Taking a more punk perspective on the sort of rootsy blues and rock’n’roll currently being explored by both Valerie June and Jake Bugg is this oldie but goodie from Holly Golightly.

-Whereas Kassia Zermon, who trades under the name Bunty, can be heard plundering a series of styles past and present on her Multimos project, which you can hear part of below.
+Whereas Kassia Zermon, who trades under the name Bunty, can be heard plundering a series of styles past and present on her Multimos project, which you can hear on Bandcamp.

 Until next time…